metno/pyaro/docs/how-to-add-new-reader.rst

 ``open_parameters`` is the list of backend ``open_reader`` parameters.
-It is not a mandatory parameter, and if the backend does not provide it explicitly, pyaerocom-readers creates a list of them automatically by inspecting the backend signature.
+It is not a mandatory parameter, and if the backend does not provide it explicitly, pyaerocom_readers creates a list of them automatically by inspecting the backend signature.